ericsonga/TeacherCSP/_sources/CSPRepeatNumbers/ch7_exercises.rst

         .. tab:: Question

            Change the code below into a function that returns the sum of a list of numbers.
-Pass the list of numbers and print the result to test the function.
+Pass the list of numbers as a parameter and print the result of calling the function.

            .. activecode::  ch7ex2q
                 :nocodelens: